Resources

 -

-In November 2020, St. Albert’s City Council unanimously approved free transit for children under 12 and teens 13 to 18, following a successful pilot that demonstrated a notable increase in ridership.
+In November 2020, St. Albert’s City Council unanimously approved free transit for children under 12 and teens 13 to 18.
+This decision followed a successful pilot that demonstrated a notable increase in ridership.

 Sunshine Coast Regional District: